Updated May 16, 2023

-MySQL is the most popular open source relational database management system.
-Its development project has made its source code available under the terms of GNU General Public License, also under a variety of proprietary agreements.
+- MySQL development project has made its source code available under the GNU General Public License terms and various proprietary agreements.
 Initially, MySQL was owned and sponsored by a Swedish company called MySQL AB, now owned by Oracle Corporation.
-For proprietary use, several paid editions are available and offer additional functionality.

-A NoSQL database is a non-relational database, which provides a mechanism for storage and retrieval of data.
-In the NoSQL database, data is modeled in means other than the tabular relations used in relational databases.
-NoSQL databases are primarily used in big data and real-time web applications.
-These types of database gain the surge in their popularity in the early twenty-first century.
+- NoSQL databases are primarily used in big data and real-time web applications.
+These types of databases surge in popularity in the early twenty-first century.
 A primary reason for this sudden surge can say to be triggered by companies such as Facebook, Amazon, and Google.

-Head To Head Comparison Between MySQL vs NoSQL (Infographics)
+Head To Head Comparison Between MySQL and NoSQL (Infographics)

 Below is the top 8 difference between MySQL vs NoSQL